KatePaulauskas/watch-store/README.md

 - Error pages 404 and 500 were set up using instructions provided by the Code Institute course facilitator: "Error Pages in Django."
 - Cursor color change instructions were implemented based on guidelines from: [GeeksforGeeks](https://www.geeksforgeeks.org/how-to-change-cursor-color-using-css/).
 - Cloudinary setup in the `settings.py` file followed the steps from [Cloudinary](https://cloudinary.com/blog/managing-media-files-in-django)
+- To ensure proper display of amounts on the checkout page, [Stack Overflow](https://stackoverflow.com/questions/2254185/regular-expression-for-formatting-numbers-in-javascript) instruction was used to handle JavaScript number formatting accurately.
+- For retaining applied filters after adding a product to the cart on the Shop page, [GeeksforGeeks](https://www.geeksforgeeks.org/get-the-current-url-within-a-django-template/) approach was used to get the current URL within a Django template.
+-To hide default quantity input spinners on the Product and Cart Pages, the guidance from [CSS-Tricks](https://css-tricks.com/snippets/css/turn-off-number-input-spinners/) and [Stack Overflow](https://stackoverflow.com/questions/3790935/can-i-hide-the-html5-number-input-s-spin-box) was followed.

 ### Content & Design

 - [Balsamiq Studios software](https://balsamiq.com/wireframes/) was used to create mockup wireframes for the current project.
 - To select the fonts for the site, a font pairing service was used: [Font Joy](https://fontjoy.com/).
 - Paired font families were downloaded from [Google Fonts](https://fonts.google.com/).